C5H8NNaO4/cv/README.md

 - i18n
 - React
 - MUI
-- React To PDF
 - Vercel
 - 100% Typescript

 ### Approach

+- The CV is based on your data.
+- Recent and overall experience is computed based on configured dates / work / project history.
 - Use _i18n_ to inline variables in markdown files.
 - Use _react-markdown_ to render markdown files.
-- Use _react-to-pdf_ to render the CV to pdf on desktop.
-- Use _prerendered_ pdfs to render the CV to pdf on mobile
+- Use _Chrome_ to render the CV to PDF.
-- The CV is based on your data.
-- The CV is always up-to-date.
-- Recent and overall experience is computed based on work / project history.
+- Use pre-rendered PDFs for each language.

 ## How to use